 Low res of your final image

-You will complete a portrait shoot following the same process as you followed in the two formative assessments.
+You will complete a portrait shoot following the same process as you followed in the two formative assessments, due week 15.

-Grades used in this unit are as follows:
+Grades used for this assessment are as follows:

 CHD Competent with High Distinction